arnabbandyopadhyay/CORESMA_LEOSS/README.md

 machine_learning_co_cr.R analyses the biomarker expression of CO and CR patients.

 ML_variant.R and ML_variant_of_concern.R analyses the biomarker expression in CR patients infected with either Wt, alpha and other variant of concern.

+comorbid.R and ML_comorbid.R analyses the biomarker expression between the healthy/comorbid uncomplicated and healthy/comorbid critical patients.